Avanti Helium (CVE:AVN) Stock Price Down 13% – What’s Next?

 Avanti Helium Corp.
-(CVE:AVN – Get Free Report)’s stock price fell 13% during mid-day trading on Friday .
-The company traded as low as C$0.10 and last traded at C$0.10.
-189,134 shares changed hands during mid-day trading, a decline of 5% from the average session volume of 198,740 shares.
+(CVE:AVN – Get Free Report)’s stock price was down 13% during mid-day trading on Saturday .
+The stock traded as low as C$0.10 and last traded at C$0.10.
+Approximately 189,134 shares changed hands during trading, a decline of 5% from the average daily volume of 198,740 shares.
 The stock had previously closed at C$0.12.

 Avanti Helium Company Profile